egnchen/pyQQRobot/README.md

 `QQRobot.save_veri` and `QQRobot.load_veri` have been implemented to save and load verification from files.

 Verification files are encoded in `JSON`, contain cookies, friend list, group list and discus group list information.

-### PEP8 Ready!
-The newest version contains **some huge changes to names of classes and functions.
-Please pay attention.**

-For more information on PEP8 standards, [click here](https://www.douban.com/note/134971609/).

 Here is a simple example.